 1 in compliance with this chapter and Chapter 453D of NRS, the Department will rank the applications 2 . in order from first to last based on the compliance with the provisions of this chapter and chapter 3 453D of NRS and on the content of the applications relating to" several enumerated factors.
 NAC 4 453D.272(1).
 5 17.
-The factors set forth in NAC 453D.272(1) that are used to rank competing applications 6 (collectively, the "Factors") are: 7 (a) Whether the owners, officers or board members have experience operating another kind 8 of business that has given them experience which is applicable to the operation of a marijuana establishment; 9 (b) The diversity of the owners, officers or board members of the proposed marijuana establishment; 10 (c) The educational achievements of the owners, officers or board members of the proposed 11 marijuana establishment; (d) The financial plan and resources of the applicant, both liquid and illiquid; 12 (e) Whether the applicant has an adequate integrated plan for the care, quality and 13 safekeeping of marijuana from seed to sale; (f) The amount of taxes paid and other beneficial financial contributions, including, without 14 15 limitation, civic or philanthropic involvement with this State or its political subdivisions, by the applicant or the owners, officers or board members of the proposed marijuana establishment; (g) Whether the owners, officers or board members of the proposed marijuana establishment have direct experience with the operation of a medical marijuana establishment or marijuana 16 17 establishment in this State and have demonstrated a record of operating such an establishment in compliance with the laws and regulations of this State for an adequate period of time to 18 demonstrate success;(h) The (unspecified) experience of key personnel that the applicant intends to employ in 19 operating the type of marijuana establishment for which the applicant seeks a license; and (i) Any other criteria that the Department determines to be relevant.
+The factors set forth in NAC 453D.272(1) that are used to rank competing applications 6 (collectively, the "Factors") are: 7 8 (a) Whether the owners, officers or board members have experience operating another kind of business that has given them experience which is applicable to the operation of a marijuana establishment; 9 (b) The diversity of the owners, officers or board members of the proposed marijuana 10 establishment; (c) The educational achievements of the owners, officers or board members of the proposed 11 marijuana establishment; 12 (d) The financial plan and resources of the applicant, both liquid and illiquid; (e) Whether the applicant has an adequate integrated plan for the care, quality and 13 safekeeping of marijuana from seed to sale; (f) The amount of taxes paid and other beneficial financial contributions, including, without 14 limitation, civic or philanthropic involvement with this State or its political subdivisions, by the applicant or the owners, officers or board members of the proposed marijuana establishment; 15 (g) Whether the owners, officers or board members of the proposed marijuana establishment have direct experience with the operation of a medical marijuana establishment or marijuana 16 17 establishment in this State and have demonstrated a record of operating such an establishment in compliance with the laws and regulations of this State for an adequate period of time to demonstrate success; 18 (h) The (unspecified) experience of key personnel that the applicant intends to employ in operating the type of marijuana establishment for which the applicant seeks a license; and 19 20 (i) Any other criteria that the Department determines to be relevant.
 20 21 18.
 Each of the Factors is within the DoT's discretion in implementing the application 22 process provided for in BQ2.
 The DoT had a good-faith basis for determining that each of the Factors 23 is "directly and demonstrably related to the operation of a marijuana establishment."
 24 19.
 The DoT posted the application on its website and released the application for 25 recreational marijuana establishment licenses on July 6, 2018.
-11 26 27 $\frac{1}{1}$ The DoT made a change to the application after circulating the first version of the application to delete the 28 requirement of a physical location.
+26 27 $\frac{10}{10}$ The DeT words a charge to the annihilation of an eigenlating the first version of the annihilation to delete the 28 The DoT made a change to the application after circulating the first version of the application to delete the requirement of a physical location.
 The modification resulted in a different version of the application bearing the same "footer" with the original version remaining available on the DoT's website.